sathish316/APIfy/views/tutorial/use.md

   </code>
 </pre>

-Resource can be used from controllers:
+This model can be used from controllers to fetch all records or fetch one record by id:
 <pre class='prettyprint'>
 class EpisodesController < ApplicationController def index